memgraph/best-practices/datasets/logistics_dataset/README.md

 Additional speed improvement can be achieved with the in-memory analytical storage mode, but you should be aware of its [implications](https://memgraph.com/docs/fundamentals/storage-memory-usage#implications).

-The mgconsole offers batched and parallelized import as an experimental feature as well.
+The mgconsole offers batched and parallelized import as an experimental feature as well:

 ```
 cat export.cypherl | mgconsole --import-mode=batched-parallel
 ```

-If used in in-memory transactional mode, then `SerializationError` can be occur due to conflicting transactions.
+If used in in-memory transactional mode, then [`SerializationError`](https://memgraph.com/docs/help-center/errors/serialization) can be occur due to conflicting transactions.
 To avoid this, first import nodes, then relationships and make sure your queries don't update the same properties on the node or create the relationships on the same node concurrently.
 With this experimental feature, it is best to use only MATCH, CREATE and MERGE clauses for now (without UNWINDs).